Constantin1489/trrc/README.md

 Thank you for letting me know!
 Please report the bug in [issue tracker](https://github.com/Constantin1489/ankistreamadd/issues).

-## Development Plan
+## Contribution

 Personally I like this app as a method to add cards and use daily, so I will keep developing it.
 Because I'm trying to get a job, an update delivery can be slow.
 But after getting a job, I will learn some good clean code conventions and apply it.

 Currently I'm writing tests to guarantee a basic functionality, documents and comments on codes.

+Also there won't be massive changes for a while.
+Because I think I should redesign the program for scalability.
+Think about making card from 'git-diff'.
+To make such functions quickly I need to redesign.

-Also there is no massive changes by now.
-If there is, I'll write how it changes, examples on how to change your codes.
+If there is changes, I'll write how it changes, examples on how to change your codes.

 I'm happy to accept criticism, PR, and so on.

+There are a lot of grammar mistakes.
+English is not my language.
+Catch!
+PR!
+PLEASE!

 If you're good at unix, linux, or shell, please enlighten me!
 I really want to hear about book recomendations, cli application to benchmark and so on.

 ## TODO

 - [ ] send media files directly to Anki.
+- [ ] create card from git-diff, git-show
+    - option: --mode=git --header 'Optimize logging message\n		'
+    - without --header, use git commit message as header.
 - [ ] get fields of a deck.
+    - error handle.
 - [ ] check whether your cards good to send.
 - [ ] support shell environment variable.
-- [x] verbose option
-    - [x] Is verbose critical or info.
-    - [x] if (verbose and debug), debug overwrites verbose. or other algo
-        - [x] if debug:; elif verbose:; else; return None
+    - prefix: TRRC
+    - e.g.: TRRC_deck, TRRC_tag: global tag
 - [ ] new verbose purpose.
+    - -v : stdout, other logging format.
 - [ ] add reliable and insightful pytests
 - [x] config file option
 - [x] HTML interpret on-off mode.